 But the good thing is that we agreed to invite them over and have planned a rather elaborate evening very soon.

-I am not sure how good their internet connectivity is actually. and am hoping it is superior to what we see here in Pune, though.
+I am not sure how good their internet connectivity is actually. and am hoping it is superior to what we see here in Pisoli, though.

 Somebody did mention though that these celestial beings may not know the difference between coke and rum, so I may settle on giving them single malt instead.

-I honestly don’t know the difference between a single malt or a double malt, save the fact that the former costs quite a penny and am blessed to prefer a good beer over these liquids with complex sounding names.
-Almost straight out of a Potter film resplendent with young chaps flying around to chase a weird ball that has a mind of its own.
+I honestly don’t know the difference between a single malt or a double malt, save the fact that the former costs quite a penny and am blessed to prefer a good beer over these liquids.
+And yes their complex sounding names that I may add seem almost straight out of a Potter film resplendent with young chaps flying around to chase a weird ball that has a mind of its own.

 But this isn’t the point of all this.
 The matter of importance now, really concerns pressing issues like aliens over for dinner at Pisoli and whether the single malt is called for.